netw0rm/atlaskit/README.md

 It is the responsibility of each package to document their environment requirements (e.g. presence of `window.Promise`).

+### Using `@types/` declarations

+AtlasKit supports consumers using the `"strictNullChecks": true` compiler option, by itself using that option.
+A side effect of this is that global untyped packages are not implicitly `any`, and must instead have types provided.

+This means that if you're using a package that doesn't ship with types, there are two options:

+* Install an appropriate `@types/package-name` package from NPM (in Atlaskit's root `package.json`), or
+* Write a `build/types/package-name.d.ts` file that contains the types
+* Raise an issue / pull request to the upstream library to include types

+In both of these cases, `build/types/tsconfig.base.json` needs to be updated.

+**Pitfalls of `@types/` declarations:**

+`@types/package-name` declarations are ambient and contain `declare module "package-name" {}` statements.
+This style of declaration must be executed once **any only once**.
+Unfortunately this requirement can be violated when multiple packages declare a `@types/` package as a `dependencies`, since NPM can choose to install multiple instances of a package in its nested `node_modules/` hierarchy.
+There are two solutions here:

+* Add the `@types/package-name` dependency to Atlaskit's root `package.json`.
+In components either don't declare the `@types/package-name` dependency, or use `peerDependency` instead of `dependency`.
+* Encourage library authors to bundle TypeScript declarations in their own package, to avoid the need for an `@types/package-name` package entirely.

 ## Commit changes
 To ensure that all commit messages are formatted correctly, we use Commitizen in this repository.
 It provides a [Yeoman](http://yeoman.io/)-like interface that creates your commit messages for you.
 Running commitizen is as simple as running `yarn run commit` from the root of the repo.
 You can pass all the same flags you would normally use with `git commit`.